* Where is your office located?

 The Safety Services office is located on the first floor of the Hawkins Conard Student Center at the intersection of King Road, Claremont and College Avenues.

 * What are your office hours?

-The office is open 24 hours a day, 7 days a week (including summer and holidays).
+The office is open 24 hours a day, seven days a week (including the summer months and holidays).
 During the night, the building is accessible through the doors at the footbridge and the doors facing King Road (adjacent to the Mail Center).
-Weekdays the office is staffed by a secretary, and a dispatcher.
+Weekdays the office is staffed by a secretaryand a dispatcher.
 During the evenings, and on weekends, a dispatcher is available to assist you.
 Uniformed, unarmed officers are also available 24 hours a day.

 * Is this where I go to report a crime?

 Yes.
 A dispatcher will summons an officer to meet you where you are located, or if you prefer; meet you at the Safety Services office.
 In some cases, the dispatcher will also summons the Ashland City Police.
 Any person reporting a crime has the right to request police involvement.

 * Does Ashland University have 911?